jahskee/react-native-redux-quiz/README.md

 ## Intro

 A time-pressured quiz app that gives users eight seconds to answer each question.
-The number of questions and categories can be configured and is scalable, but for this app it was set to a maximum of ten questions and two categories (Science, English).
-A considerable chunk of data  is fetched from my REST server api.stratteos.us a server I developed using Node.js and MongoDb.
+The number of questions and categories can be configured and is scalable, but for this app, it was set to a maximum of ten questions and two categories (Science, English).
+A considerable chunk of data is fetched from my REST server api.stratteos.us a server I developed using Node.js and MongoDB.
 A considerable amount of data (not too large) is copied to Redux store.
-One of my optimization goals is to move all stying to Stylesheet object instead of within tags.
+One of my optimization goals are to move all stying to Stylesheet object instead of within tags.

 Created 2 setInterval functions one for timer and one that tracks movement to next question until it hits the maximum questions, then the result page will show up.